• HOME

 Avoid animal tourism

-The most common and hard to notice are all the organized tours that include a show or selfies with a monkey, snake, parrot or another exotic animal typical to the country you are visiting.
 Are locals showing off an animal and asking for money ok to support?
 Definitely no. If they need money they will soon find another way to earn some extra cash if tourists stop paying for it.

-Further, you have a lot of tours that include a visit to a zoo or riding animals like elephants, donkeys, camels, etc. Who hasn´t dreamt of riding a camel into the Great Pyramids of Giza or riding an elephant through the Thai jungle?
-It seems tempting the way the tourism industry puts it out there, but please think twice before doing so.
+Further, you have a lot of tours that include a visit to a zoo or riding animals like elephants, donkeys, camels, etc. Who hasn’t dreamed of riding a camel into the Great Pyramids of Giza or riding an elephant through the Thai jungle?

 A Malaysian Sun Bear in a zoo in Malaysia that was included in the tour.
-Why didn´t I wonder how the poor bear just let me cuddle it?
+Why didn’t I wonder how the poor bear just let me cuddle it?

-Read: Why you should never pet a Tarsier
+Read more: Why you should never pet a Tarsier

 Where I live, at the Costa del Sol in southern Spain, I see animal tourism all the time.
 In Fuengirola, a couple of years ago, animal defenders fought for the horses used for tourist tours.

 The horses had to stand in the heat of the sun every day waiting for tourists to ride through the hot streets.
-The poor animals had no access to the shade while the taxi stand a few meters up the road had shade for the taxi drivers.
-Eventually, they built a roof for shade for the horses.
-The roof is way too high, so the shade hardly reaches the horses.
+The poor animals had no access to shade while the taxi stand a few meters up the road had plenty of shade for the taxi drivers.

-In Mijas Pueblo, just 15 minutes away, the donkey tourism is full-on.
+In Mijas Pueblo, just 15 minutes away, donkey tourism is full-on.
 Tourists are standing in line to get a tour of the village on the back of a tired donkey without considering how much weight is reasonable for one donkey to carry.
-These donkeys are tied up 24 hours a day, without the opportunity to lay down and rest.
-Donkey owners have also been observed hitting the donkeys if they disobey.

 You can read more about this in my blog post Why you should never ride a donkey in Mijas.